Russia humiliates Borrell in Moscow

 But if the defenestrations crowned Lavrov's trolling of the EU high representative, it was not the only incident.

-The Russian foreign ministry also circulated a video about policy brutality in EU states earlier on Friday.
+The Russian foreign ministry also circulated a video about police brutality in EU states earlier on Friday.

 And authorities dragged Navalny from his prison cell into a glass box in a court in Moscow on Friday morning to face nonsense charges, which could add two years to his existing three-and-a-half year sentence.